["trends"]

 Refreshingly cold Aperol Spritz cocktails

 The Aperol Spritz is a classic Italian aperitivo and it’s one of the trendiest drinks to enjoy right now.
-While the traditional version calls for three classic ingredients (Aperol, prosecco, and sparkling water) feel free to mix things up with more modern versions to dress up your bar cart
+While the traditional version calls for three classic ingredients (Aperol (opens in new window), Prosecco, and sparkling water) feel free to mix things up with more modern versions to dress up your bar cart

 In Spritz world there are no hard rules to follow: as long as it’s bubbly, slightly boozy and refreshing.
 And, while there is no doubt that a well-made spritz is absolutely delicious, this Italian drink is more about the ritual it evokes.
 So, sit back with your very best friends and serve these on slow summer afternoons.
 Life just doesn’t get better than that.